This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - pricing – price-fixing agreements, where competitors directly or indirectly fix purchase or sale prices between themselves;

-- quantities – agreements between competitors that seek to limit or control production, supply, markets technical development, investments or provision of services;
+- quantities – agreements between competitors that seek to limit or control production, supply, technical development of markets, investments or provision of services;

 - market sharing – agreements between competitors irrespective of the form that they may take and would include market sharing by way of allocation of products, geographies or source of production; and

-However, in its six years of cartel enforcement activity, the CCI’s reluctance to use its powers to search and seize documents and evidence in ‘dawn raids’ has meant that it has rarely been able to establish the existence of a cartel agreement through direct evidence.
-While several mature competition agencies rely on dawn raids and leniency programmes as their primary source of direct evidence, the CCI’s own leniency programme is only just beginning to pick up steam.
-Like in other jurisdictions, the CCI’s leniency programme is aimed at inducing cartel participants to break rank and provide information against their fellow cartelists as under the Competition Commission of India (Lesser Penalty) Regulations 2009 (Lesser Penalty Regulations).
+While reliance on leniency programmes is common in several mature competition jurisdictions, the CCI’s own leniency programme is only just beginning to gather steam.
+Like in other jurisdictions, the CCI’s leniency programme is aimed at inducing cartel participants to break rank and provide information against their fellow cartelists as under the Competition Commission of India (Lesser Penalty) Regulations 2009 (the Lesser Penalty Regulations).
 The Lesser Penalty Regulations seek to achieve this by encouraging cartel participants to step up and admit guilt of participation in such anticompetitive conduct and thereby benefit from the reduction of the penalty that could be imposed on them.
-It is public knowledge that while a number of leniency applications have been filed with the CCI,8 we are yet to witness a decision of the CCI arising out of such proceedings.
+It is public knowledge that while a number of leniency applications have been filed with the CCI,10 we are yet to witness a decision of the CCI arising out of such proceedings.
 As a result, significant uncertainty still exists in relation to the quality of evidence that needs to be adduced by leniency applicants to qualify for a reduction in penalty.
-One must be mindful that the Lesser Penalty Regulations themselves indicate that the CCI has been vested with great discretion while considering the evidence submitted by applicants and determining whether to grant them the benefit of reduction of penalty.9
+One must be mindful that the Lesser Penalty Regulations themselves indicate that the CCI has been vested with great discretion while considering the evidence submitted by applicants and determining whether to grant them the benefit of reduction of penalty.11